<< Back to Blog page

 4. Opinions of Other Users

-Positive comments on social media and good reviews and customer testimonials on a website will all help customers feel they are making a good decision.
-A recent Trustpilot study found that 89% of people read reviews before buying a product.
+Positive comments on social media and good reviews and customer testimonials on a website, email, or brochure will all help customers feel they are making a good decision.
+A recent Trustpilot study found that 89% of people read reviews before buying a product: they carry a lot of weight.

 5. Friends and Family